How to Approach Hiring a Real Estate Investing Mentor

-Secondly, you should expect a mentor to provide you with a do-it-yourself system for how to replicate their success.
+Secondly, you should expect a real estate investing mentor to provide you with a do-it-yourself system for how to replicate their success.

-The fourth thing you should expect are connections.
+The fourth thing you should expect is networking relationships and connections.
 Since the mentor should be active, they will have relationships with all the movers and shakers in your investment niche.
 Therefore, they should connect you will team members relevant to growing your business.

-There are two main things you should NOT expect when hiring a mentor.
+There are two main things you should NOT expect when hiring a real estate investing mentor.

 Also, do not expect a “done for you” program.
 Actually, if you find a mentor who indeed does offer such a program, run!
 If a mentor promises you anything that doesn’t require any work on your part, run!
 The problem with “done for you” programs, assuming it truly is and is not just a scam, is that you’re not learning anything.
 You are not building the foundation of knowledge required to sustain a business.
 Even if you are able to attain a high level of success using one of these programs, it is unstable.
 And once you lose that program, you lose your progress as well.

-There is really only one effective way to find a mentor – word of mouth referrals.
+There is really only one effective way to find a real estate investing mentor – word of mouth referrals.
 That is the only way that I have found to verify the legitimacy of a certain mentor.

 If you don’t know someone with a mentor, or if you don’t know where to go to get a referral, then you’re probably not ready to hire a mentor.
 You’ll need to get out in the field and start meeting investors.

-Assuming your expectations and outcomes are in line with the reality of what a mentor can offer, the most effective way to find one is through word of mouth referrals.
+Assuming your expectations and outcomes are in line with the reality of what a real estate investing mentor can offer, the most effective way to find one is through word of mouth referrals.